Divorce For Men

-If you and your spouse can both agree on wanting a divorce and wanting to do it without involving attorneys, you can file for divorce yourself and only pay filing fees.
+If you and your spouse can both agree on a divorce and wanting to do it without involving attorneys, you can file for divorce yourself in and only pay filing fees.

 While not having to pay an attorney is a good thing, there are still things that must be considered when looking at trying to file yourself.
-Remember that there is no one advocating for you in your divorce, you have to do it yourself and you and your spouse must agree.
+Remember, no one advocating for you in your divorce, you have to do it yourself and you and your spouse must agree.

-This agreement needs be on all issues pertaining to the divorce.
-This includes division of assets, what will be sold, what will be kept, who is responsible for what and so on.
+This agreement needs to include all issues pertaining to the divorce, sucxh as division of assets, what will be sold, what will be kept, who is responsible for what and so on.

 Filing yourself means that you also have to trust your soon to be ex-spouse to disclose everything as far as assets and income go.
 Likewise you have to be willing to do the same.